Why you should buy travel insurance for your holiday trip - NewsBreak

 TAMPA, Fla. ( WFLA ) — Lori Judd knows a lot about planning vacations.

 She’s been planning trips and getaways for nearly three decades.
-The longtime, licensed agent with Prestige Travel Vacations says now, more than ever, people should purchase travel insurance when planning a vacation, as too many things can go wrong.Deliver by Christmas?
-USPS, FedEx, UPS release holiday shipping deadlines
+The longtime, licensed agent with Prestige Travel Vacations says now, more than ever, people should purchase travel insurance when planning a vacation, as too many things can go wrong.Federal agencies, airlines prepping for record number of holiday travelers

 Over the weekend, thousands of Southwest Airlines flights were canceled, and the disruptions continued Monday, when cancellations amounted to 10% of Southwest’s schedule, and at least 1,400 other flights, or roughly 40%, were delayed, according to the FlightAware tracking service.